A global phenomenon?

 The Hessdalen research appears to be far from developing a theory, providing a satisfactory explanation of all properties of the phenomenon.
 Currently, we just see hypothetical approaches, describing certain aspects of the phenomenon.
 All models fail to explain important key questions:

 Especially the fact that the Hessdalen Phenomenon does apparently not show any correlation to geographical factors (temperature, air pressure, wind intensity, season, solar activity), makes it difficult to develop appropriate hypotheses.
 Normally, we should expect that an atmospheric phenomenon is correlated to meteorological data.
-However, many sightings are reported when the humidity of the air is high.
-But this correlation can be explained by the fact that it is easier to oberve the lights at night.
-And during the night the air is normally more humid than at daytime.
+Many sightings are reported when the humidity of the air is high.
+However, this correlation can be explained by the fact that it is easier to oberve the lights at night.
+And during the night the air is usually more humid than in daytime.